dsbalico/dsfolio/README.md

 ```
 Visit http://localhost:5173/ in your browser

+## Configurations
+- You can change content of the website at `/data/user_info.js`
+- Change the Google Analytics MEASUREMENT ID at `index.html` to your own.

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback is highly appreciated!